 GEOG1131 HUMAN GEOGRAPHY 1: POPULATION,

 MIGRATION & HUMAN SETTLEMENT

-(3 Credits) Semester 1 Level 1

 Pre-requisites: Passes in at least two CAPE subjects and Geography at CSEC or its equivalent

-Course Content: This course covers the following topics: • Modern approaches to the study of population geography.
-The human and physical factors determining population distribution and dynamics; theories of population change, including Malthus' and neo-Malthusian thoughts; and the demographic transition theory.
+Modern approaches to the study population geography.
+The human and physical factors determining population dynamics; theories distribution and population change, including Malthus' and neo-Malthusian thoughts; and the demographic transition theory.
 The sources of, and problems associated with, population statistics; how to measure fertility, mortality and migration; and population projection techniques.
-Family planning and population control efforts around the world; the status of women and its crucial role in population dynamics; major causes of death around the world, including AIDS; the role of migration in population dynamics; culture, population and the environment.
-Historical and contemporary perspectives on urbanization in both the industrialized world and the developing world, and theories on the geographical distribution of human settlement.
+Family planning and population control efforts around the world; the status of women and its crucial role in population dynamics; major causes of death around the world, including AIDS; the role of migration in population dynamics; culture, population environment.
+Historical contemporary perspectives on urbanization in both the industrialized world and the developing world, and theories on the geographical distribution of human settlement.